N1CNmod/narrowone-mod/README.md

 # narrowone-mod
-This is a game mod for narrow.one Custom Ui, Special Icon and also seasonal gears.
+This is a game mod for narrow.one Custom Ui, Special Icon and more Unique features.
 We suggest N1CN members to use this in gameplays.

-Overview
+# Overview
-Welcome to the N1CN Narrow.one Custom User Interface, Image substitution and Seasonal Gears Mod.
+Welcome to the N1CN Mod.
 This mod is designed for Narrowone (especially N1CN) players.
 We hope everyone can manage to get a cool mods made by us.

-What the Mod Does
+# What the Mod Does
 Custom User Interface: This mod provides a Custom User Interface with Chinese new year theme.
 (Partially borrowed from T7)

 Free Camera: Provides Advanced Camra Controls for players to spectate a match.